meridianid/building-website-101/README.md

 * Need a lot of work for online shop or e-commerce functionality.
 We are working on it.
 But for now, you are better off with wordpress if you want to have an online shop or ecommerce website.
 * Static website (means you need to rebuild and redeploy when you want to update) -- can be solved with CI/CD

+#### When to use gatsby

+Any kind of static website that doesn't required a really fast changing content, i.e. **Company profile, Event website, and Blog**.
+The most important thing to do if you want to build a gatsby website for the client is you need to communicate that to update the content, gatsby website need to rebuild and redeploy.
+While it's necessarily complex and too long to do that, and it can be overcome with some CI/CD setup, the client still need to aware of that.

 ## Dynamic Website

+Dynamic website is a website which files are dynamically generated with each incoming request on the server and then served.

 ### Client-Side-Rendering (CSR)